SYZ for index 1 Fano hypersurfaces in projective space: HMS in the toric limit

-We now state a folklore result in homological mirror symmetry for projective space.
-We state this result here to facilitate the comparision between the A-side calculations we do next with their B-side counterparts.
-We provide a more detailed discussion of this equivalence in the next section. \begin{theorem}(see \cite{Futaki-Ueda}, \cite{Abouzaid-toric-HMS}) There is an $A_{\infty}$-functor
+We now state a folklore result in homological mirror symmetry.
+It will facilitate the comparison between the A-side calculations we do next, with their B-side counterparts.
+We provide a more detailed discussion of this equivalence in section \ref{HMS-for-cpn}. \begin{theorem}(see \cite{Futaki-Ueda}, \cite{Abouzaid-toric-HMS}) There is an $A_{\infty}$-functor:

 that induces a quasi-equivalence of split-closed triangulated categories:

 At the level of objects, this functor maps $\hat{L}_{k,i}$ to $\matheu{O}_{\mathbb{P}^n}(-k+i(n+1))$. \end{theorem}